CBASoftwareDevolopment2020/SI-ReadingTasks/RT1-REST.md

 ## 2. Why is the dissertation considered so important for the software-architectural world?

+The dissertation is considered important, because it was through it that the idea of REST was first introduced.

 ## 3. Which is the most valuable outcome you personally get from it?

 From reading the dissertation i have broadened my understanding of REST.

 ## 4. How could you implement it in your own practice as a software developer?

+I will begin to consider the advantages and disadvanteges before I just blindly choose REST.